Fullchee/public-notes/content/Family/Home ownership/Home Improvement/Plumbing/2025-06-12 Gas water heater not lighting up.md

 3. Restarting didn't fix it, couldn't do a reset either
 	1. https://www.youtube.com/watch?v=vBUN1CcwlNo
 4. Very expensive (hundreds of dollars) to replace
-5. Note: it's auto ignition, so no ignition button
+5. Note: it's auto ignition, so no ignition button and don't need a lighter

 # Solution